gbalekage/Leave-Management/README.md

 - 📆 Calendar view of team absences
 - 📧 Email notifications for status updates
 - 📊 Admin dashboard with summary statistics
-- 🌐 REST API with full CRUD support
+- 🌐 REST API with full CRUD
-- 📱 Mobile-friendly and responsive UI

 ---